iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 and metrics to be shown in the tables.

-The `--include-params` and `--include-metrics` options take a list of comma-separated metrics and parameter names as defined in `dvc.yaml`.
+The `--include-params` and `--include-metrics` options take a list of comma-separated parameter or metrics names (defined in `dvc.yaml`).

 ```dvc
 $ dvc exp show --include-params train.epochs --include-metrics auc,precision